Learning to Relax Nonconvex Quadratically Constrained Quadratic Programs: Instance Generation

 \section{Instance Generation}

 In this section, we describe the process of generating QCQP instances.
-Our primary objective is to generate diverse dataset to study how different properties of the instance structure affect the success of relaxations.
+Our primary objective is to generate a diverse dataset to study how different properties of the instance structure affect the success of relaxations.
 We hypothesize that specific instance structures, such as the number of variables (\(n\)), the number of constraints (\(m\)) \cite{ghaddar2022learning,gonzalez2022polynomial}, matrix rank, and the existence of finite variable bounds, are important factors to consider.
 Additionally, the effect of the convex-concave nature of the problem has been discussed in previous works by \cite{fu1998approximation}, \cite{nemirovskii1999maximization}, and \cite{nesterov2000global}, and the presence of a single reverse convex constraint \cite{hillestad1980linear}.

 Furthermore, the success of relaxations may be influenced by various factors, including the spectral properties, as discussed in \cite{lodi2022}.
-Other factors include the presence of bilinear constraints \cite{McCormick1976,torres1990linearization} and sparsity patterns (such as complete, bipartite, tree, forest, cycle, chordal, and planar graphs), as well as the diagonal nature of matrices \cite{kim2003exact,burer2018exact}.
+Other factors include the presence of bilinear constraints \cite{McCormick1976,torres1990linearization} and sparsity patterns (such as bipartite, tree, planar, chordal, and odd-cycle-rich graphs), as well as the diagonal nature of matrices \cite{kim2003exact,burer2018exact}.
 We aim to create a sufficiently diverse dataset so that we can systematically observe the effects of these instance structures.
 Section \ref{sec:sparsity} focuses on matrices that exhibit various sparsity patterns.
 In this section, we use the \texttt{Python NetworkX} package \cite{networkx} to create and manipulate graphs, including operations such as adding or removing nodes and edges.
 In Section \ref{sec:random}, we discuss the generation of \(n \times n\) random symmetric matrices with controlled properties.
 Throughout our matrix generation process, we often use random numbers chosen from specific distributions.
+In the final implementation, bilinear instances are generated by enforcing a zero diagonal on eligible support patterns, and mixed-size datasets are produced by combining instances with different values of \(n\) and \(m\).

 \begin{notation} The symbol \(\unif(a, b)\) denotes a uniform distribution with bounds \(a\) and \(b\).
 For instance, a random variable \(X\) that is uniformly distributed between -2 and 2 is written as \( X \sim \unif(-2, 2) \). \end{notation}